ericcombiolab/LRTK/README.md

 -A/--application: The SV caller.
 Users can choose from (Aquila, LinkedSV, VALOR).

--T/--threads: default = 1, this determines the number of threads used for SNV/INDEL caller.
+-T/--threads: default = 1, this determines the number of threads used for SV caller.

 -O/--outfile: The final VCF file to write.